sartography/SpiffWorkflow/doc/bpmn/advanced.rst

 BPMN Task Specs
 ---------------

-BPMN Tasks inherit quite a few attributes from `SpiffWorkflow.specs.base.TaskSpec`, but only a few are used.
+BPMN Tasks inherit quite a few attributes from :code:`SpiffWorkflow.specs.base.TaskSpec`, but only a few are used.

-* `name`: the unique id of the task spec, and it will correspond to the BPMN ID if that is present
+* `name`: the unique id of the TaskSpec, and it will correspond to the BPMN ID if that is present
 * `description`: we use this attribute to provide a description of the BPMN type (the text that appears here can be overridden in the parser)
-* `inputs`: a list of task spec `names` that are parents of this task spec
+* `inputs`: a list of TaskSpec `names` that are parents of this TaskSpec
-* `outputs`:  a list of task spec `names` that are children of this task spec
+* `outputs`:  a list of TaskSpec `names` that are children of this TaskSpec
-* `manual`: :code:`True` if human input is required to complete tasks associated with this spec
+* `manual`: :code:`True` if human input is required to complete tasks associated with this TaskSpec

 BPMN Tasks have the following additional attributes.